Dmesg

 This article/section is a stub — some half-sorted notes, not necessarily checked, not necessarily correct.
 Feel free to ignore, or tell me about it.

-dmesg is a fixed-size ringbuffer in linux kernel memory, on the order of hundreds of KByte large.
+dmesg is a fixed-size ringbuffer within linux kernel memory, on the order of hundreds of KByte large.

-Primarily some lower level details from the kernel; things that write to it include
+It is used primarily for some lower level details from the kernel.
+System code that writes logs to it includes

 • boot code